jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Let the AI generate the code.

 There is certainly value in this approach, especially for experimentation and rapid prototyping.
-I actually think AI may dramatically improve feedback loops.
+I think AI may dramatically improve feedback loops.

 During the Waterfall era, we often spent months attempting to fully understand requirements before users ever saw working software.